burgil/supe-project-creator/README.md

 **Note:** Currently, `deno` bumping is not functioning as expected.
 It prompts for permissions, but then hangs on the readline input.

 ## Changelog

+### Version 1.5.2 - README Enhancements, bun start Command, and New Test Script

+- **Improved README, added bun start command, and introduced a tests.ts script for testing.**: The README has been updated for clearer guidance.
+We've added the bun start command to streamline project execution and included a tests.ts script to help users begin testing their project right away.

 ### Version 1.5.1 - Require Project Name and Deno Compatibility